ValeriaVG/EselCMS/readme.md

 ##So what Esel offers?

 1. __It always suits needs of your project__
-   Base of Esel doesn't even have admin panel!
+   Basically Esel doesn't even needs admin panel!
 2. __It can be extended to ANYTHING__
-   Module system allows you to bring any functionality you needs
+   Module system allows you to bring any functionality you need
 3. __It is DRY__
   Make a module once and reuse it anytime
 4. __It's made using (T)est (D)riven (D)evelopment__
-  So you can be sure your brand new module broke nothing else!
+  So you can be sure your brand new module broke nothing!
 5. __Is uses database as it suppose to be used__
   No more bloated databases!
 Content is stored in **FILES** and database has it's index if it's needed for search!:astonished:
 6. __It's secure__ :ok_hand:
   Esel uses [Twig](http://twig.sensiolabs.org/) as template engine and [Idiorm](https://github.com/j4mie/idiorm) as it's ORM and database layer.
 Also Esel has super global variables escaping via $sl->\_get("name"), $sl->\_session('name') etc. And every module is checked before loading to prevent code injections. :bangbang:

-##Now to the bad part: Esel it currently under development
+##Now to the bad part: Esel is currently under development

 Current stage: *Alpha*

 - [x] Basic version: unit testing setup
 - [x] Basic version: template support
 - [x] Basic version: routing
-- [ ] Basic version: web testing setup
+- [x] Basic version: web testing setup
-- [ ] Basic version: redirects
+- [x] Basic version: redirects
 - [ ] Basic version: modules system
 - [ ] Basic version: database support